hqsh/benchmark-django-rest-framework/README.md

 # benchmark-django-rest-framework

+A introduction for this framework is in https://github.com/hqsh/benchmark_django_rest_framework_demo/blob/master/Introduction/Introduction.md.

 After you installed this framework.
 Run the command as below in the directory which include the django settings.py file.

 python -m benchmark_django_rest_framework.create_benchmark_settings